Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/README.md

 - A `README.md` file.
 - A `pom.xml` file.
 - A `mvnw` and `mvnw.cmd`. <br />
 We shall delete the `.gitignore` file and `HELP.md` files here.
 This is **not** something that shall be done while the development of real-world apps.
-Most probably, the zipped folder contents would be the only folder that gets committed to a repository (be it monorepo or a polyrepo).
-So the `.gitignore` file should remain, at least.
+Most probably, the zipped folder contents would be the only folder that gets committed to a repository (be it monorepo or a polyrepo). <br />
+It is worth noting that every singular project has been allotted their own directories.
+Navigate to those directories in your IDEs to run and access those projects.

+## Bill of Materials

+Every `pom.xml` file in every Spring project has a parent section, which has a starter-agent version.
+Under the hood, Maven downloads the JARs of all the files that Spring needs to work.
+Every JAR has its own version and collectively, there have been observed and recorded patterns among the JARs that work well in conjunction with each other.
+In other words, a set of JARs that come under a given version of the starter is chosen to be most cohesive to work with each other without conflicts.
+Only such versions of the JARs are chosen under a parent version.
+This is called the Bill of Materials.

 ## Roadmap to Build Apps